bugzmanov/nes_ebook/src/chapter_7.md

 }
 ```

-All we need to track:
+We need to track:
-- strobe mode begin on/off ,
+- strobe mode on/off ,
 - the status of all buttons
 - an index of a button to be reported on next read.